A Travel Money Guide to Slovenia

 Instead, get the most value by jumping online.
 Online currency exchange retailers like S Money can offer the real mid-market exchange rates you see on Google or XE.

 If you still prefer to exchange currency at a bricks-and-mortar bureau, head to one in the CBD as suburban outlets don’t usually offer the best deals.

 Using Your Bank Card in Slovenia

-These days, everybody travels with a bank card of some sort – but the types of bank cards you can use differ widely when it comes to fees and charges.
+These days, everybody travels with a bank card of some sort.
+Some of the best travel money cards include debit, credit and prepaid cards – but the types of bank cards you can use differ widely when it comes to fees and charges.